shufangOrg/shufang.org/content/blog/2022-04-05-hello-world.html.md

 draft: false
 summary: TEST
 ---
-This is just a test post.
+This is just a post to test the permalink.